Renzo4Renzo/flex-reviews-dashboard/README.md

 **Server-First Approach**: Default to Server Components for data fetching and static rendering.
 Client Components (`'use client'`) only where interactivity is required (forms, charts, modals).

-**State Management**: Zustand handles client-side state (filters, sorting, selected property).
-Avoids prop drilling while keeping bundle size minimal compared to Redux.
+**State Management**: Zustand handles client-side state (filters, sorting, selected property) to avoid prop drilling with minimal bundle size.

-**In-Memory Data Store**: Reviews stored in memory on server startup via singleton pattern.
-Production would use PostgreSQL, but this demonstrates API design and normalization logic without infrastructure overhead.
+**In-Memory Data Store**: Reviews stored in memory via singleton pattern.
+Production would use PostgreSQL, but this demonstrates API design and normalization without infrastructure overhead.

 **Auto-Approval on Startup**: Server automatically approves representative reviews per property (3 for Shoreditch, 2 for Camden, 4 for Brixton) to showcase public pages immediately.
 Selections align with each property's narrative (excellence, decline, channel polarization).